HarishJagdale0/Promo/README.md

 - The Frontend & Backend using project integration of webcam system of QR Generates.
 - It has been to developed by the **Code Recognize** have been developed a data.
 - This reposioty has been allows an user to dominant from text files,intergration.
-- fk[skg g,geg qegeqe;hwr hrwwrh get[gkqq  wmhkrwr gwaethq t'ethq gmethmqg ehmtkhm twhmeg qgeh'w,hwge,h mg ;h  get;mr e rgmeth rgm gd em rgegg rg tmhefet[tkhqret gw
+- fk[skg g,geg qegeqe;hwr hrwwrh get[gkqq  wmhkrwr gwaethq t'ethq gmethmqg ehmtkhm twhmeg qgeh'w,hwge,h mg ;h  get;mr e rgmeth rgm gd em rgegg rgfet[tkhqret gw
 ---